DigitalPublishingToolkit/Money-Lab-Reader/docs/1_1-Hart_Keith.md

 break out of the ivory tower and join the people where they live in order to discover what they do, think, and want.
-Second, the economy is always plural and people’s experience of it across time and space has more in common that the use of contrastive terms like ‘capitalism‘ or ‘socialism’ would suggest.
+Second, the economy is always plural and people’s experience of it across time and space has more in common that the use of contrastive terms like ‘capitalism’ or ‘socialism’ would suggest.
 This approach addresses the variety of particular institutions through which most people experience economic life.
 Third, our aim is to promote economic democracy by helping people